r-brown1/Blocker-Solutions/README.md

 ```

-Each markdown file follows a consistent format to ensure clarity and ease of navigation.
-If you run into a blocker not yet listed, please follow the contribution guidelines provided in the next section.

 ---

 ## Contributing to Blocker Solutions

-Anyone can contribute to the **Blocker Solutions** repository.
-If you encounter a new blocker or solution not yet documented, please create a new markdown file in the appropriate week folder and submit it for review.
+Feel free to follow the steps below to add your solution for others to reference.
+Anyone can contribute to the repository, and the following conventions are for clarity, consistency, and ease of navigation.

 ### Steps for Contributing:
 1. **Check Existing Blockers**: Ensure the problem you're solving is not already documented.